Southern Food & Beverage Museum55 Votes Currently Open [Closes at 05:30 pm]

 - Adults: USD 10.50 per person.

 - Students (with ID), Military, and Seniors over age 60: USD 5.25 per person.

 - Children Under 12 years (with an adult): Free.

 - Group Rates and Activities are available upon request.

 Southern Food & Beverage Museum Hours

 - Field Trips and Group Tours can be scheduled when the museum is closed.
 Please contact the place for more information.

-How To reach Southern Food And Beverage Museum by Public Transport
+How to Reach Southern Food & Beverage Museum